socialite-manager/socialite/README.md

 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

 ## Introduction
+The repository is forked from [socialite-manager/socialite](https://github.com/socialite-manager/socialite) and contents some update for Google API.
 This is inspired by laravel/socialite, you can easily use it without Laravel.

 It possible to use it with various frameworks and middleware.